positron-solutions/dslide/README.md

 -   If you do have time, excellent.
 Happy to support your PR's and provide context about the architecture and behavior.

+<a id="orgd3b974b"></a>

 ## Work In Progress 🚧

 Open issues and give feedback on feature requests.
 Contributions welcome.

+### Affiliated Keyword

+This is the future of dslide.
+Currently adding behavior to content can frequently require adding actions to the property drawer and then adding a keyword to the content.
+This lacks precision, is unintuitive, and is inconvenient. `dslide-action-propertize` shows the way.
+A dispatch system should find all `dslide` prefixed affiliated keywords and activate the actions with the configuration.
+This is faster and more concise.
+It only requires editing in one place rather than two.

+The property drawer will remain in use because headings have slide behavior that doesn't make sense to adjust with affiliated keywords.
+For behavior affecting section elements or operating on objects within paragraphs, the affiliated keyword implementation is the right way.

+### Layout

+The `master-of-ceremonies` package and its `mc-focus` command implement desirable behaviors such as filling the available space and padding the content to the center of the window.
+This behavior could easily be improved and adapted into an action.

 ### Slide Action Precedence